Stop spending hours on estimates that don't convert. Here's a system for faster, more accurate proposals that actually win jobs.

 We've seen contractors go from 3-hour estimates to 20-minute estimates.
 One remodeler told us he went from 4 proposals a week to 4 proposals a day.
 His close rate actually went up because he was responding faster than anyone else.

 Another owner put it this way: "I used to dread Sundays because that's when I'd do all my estimating.
 Now I knock them out between jobs.
 Got my weekends back."
+Just like plumbers who automated their appointment reminder systems, the time savings compound quickly.

 Your proposal process is either a competitive advantage or a liability.
 If you're spending hours on estimates that don't convert, you're subsidizing your competitors - they get the job while you do unpaid consulting work.